cyrusimap/cyrus-imapd/docsrc/imap/developer/documentation.rst

 Overview
 ========

 Our documentation for the website is held under git source control, the same as the source.
-We'd love to have your contributions, which can be sent to the :ref:`mailing list <feedback>` or you can submit a patch directly against the source.
+We'd love to have your contributions, which can be sent to the :ref:`mailing list <feedback-mailing-lists>` or you can submit a patch directly against the source.

 Our helpfile source uses Sphinx_ and `Restructured Text`_.